mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 In the MLS group communication establishment process, the first step exercised by the DS is to store the initial cryptographic key material provided by every Member.
-This key material represents the initial public identity of the Member and will subsequently be used to establish the set of keys that will be used by the Members to communicate with other members of the group.
+This key material represents the initial contribution from each member that will be used in the establishment of the shared group key.
+Hence this initial keying material MUST be authenticated.

+[[BEN] If we keep pushing on having ephemeral signing keys we might want to store the initial ephemeral signing public key as well as the initial ephemeral encryption public share.
+To me it makes more sense to store it on the DS, so that the AS remains as isolated as possible, which is probably easier for subsequent security analysis.
+]

 In an Untrusted setting, it is assumed by the MLS threat model that the identity provided by the DS to an honest Member of the Group can be incorrect.
-Hence, MLS offers the clients a way of multilaterally verify the relationship between the other members of the group expected identities and the keys provided by the MS through a public Key Transparency (KT) log.
-While this is useful to circumvent trust issues in the case of a potentially corrupted DS, this check can be computationnaly costly for the clients.
+Hence, MLS offers the clients a way of verifiying the relationship between the other members of the group expected identities and the keys provided by the MS through a public Key Transparency (KT) log.
+While this is useful to circumvent trust issues in the case of a potentially corrupted DS, this check can be computationnaly costly and privacy leaking for the clients.

 In a Trusted setting, the DS is expected to always provide the correct and most up-to-date information to a Member requiring another Member's